-- Circadian clock.
-Your body has a natural clock, called a “circadian clock," which helps you regulate your sleep.
-The word “circadian” refers to rhythmic biological cycles that repeat at approximately 24-hour intervals.
-These cycles are also referred to as circadian rhythms.
-Your circadian clock is strongly influenced by light, which is the reason that people living in different regions have different sleeping schedules.
-This is also the reason that your sleeping patterns tend to vary due to the amount of light and darkness present.2
+Your body has a natural clock, called a “circadian clock,” that helps you regulate your sleep.
+The word “circadian” refers to rhythmic biological cycles that repeat about every 24 hours.
+These cycles are also called circadian rhythms.
+Your circadian clock is strongly influenced by light, which is the reason why people living in different regions have different sleeping schedules.
+This is also the reason why people who work night shifts can have difficulty falling asleep or staying awake.2

 At bedtime, when your drive to sleep is greatest, your sleep drive and circadian clock work together to allow you to fall asleep.
-After you have slept for a while, when your drive to sleep is lower, your circadian clock allows you to stay asleep until the end of the night.
+After you have slept for some time, when your drive to sleep is lower, your circadian clock allows you to stay asleep until the end of the night.

 Circadian rhythms regulate changes in the brain and body that occur over the course of a day.
 Your body’s biological clock controls most circadian rhythms.
 This clock is found in a region of the brain called the hypothalamus (pronounced hy-puh-THAL-uh-muhs).
 The hypothalamus affects sleep and arousal.